UnGaucho/ngram-challenge/README.md

 Algorithm does a single pass breaking on ngram length and using built in js functions which are pretty optimized already.

-While I could've used a Tree based approach I used a stack based solution using indexes.
+While I could've used a Tree based approach I opted a stack based solution using indexes.

 During my tests this was much more performant but more benchmarking should be done.
 I assume it has to do with CPU cache being used much more effectively.